-- At least 3,921 people in the U.S. have died from coronavirus-related illness, a total that has tripled in five days
+At least 60,945 people in the U.S. have died from coronavirus-related illness

-- The U.S. now has the most cases in the world, well ahead of China and Italy
+The U.S. has the most cases and deaths in the world, with over 1 million cases as of April 28

-- Italy officially surpassed China in number of deaths related to the virus on March 19, and as of Wednesday, 12,428 people in the European country have died
+Italy officially surpassed China in number of deaths related to the virus on March 19, but on April 11, the U.S. became the country with the most deaths

 The first cases of a mysterious respiratory illness — what is now known as COVID-2019, a form of coronavirus — began in Wuhan, China in late December.
 Since then, the virus has spread worldwide, leading the World Health Organization to declare a public health emergency, the first since the zika epidemic in 2016.